tomhendra/courses/15-fem-professional/1-javascript-the-hard-parts-v2/README.md

 - These two things together create a new **execution context**.
 - A global execution context is created as soon as we start to run any code from a file.
 - A new execution context is created for every function.
-- The memory created inside of the ne execution context is called **local memory**.
+- The memory created inside of the new execution context is called **local memory**.
 - Once the function has finished running, everything is deleted apart form the value that is returned.

 ```js